limeleaf-collective/website/content/blog/webdev-tech.md

 ### Persistence with SQLite (or PostgreSQL)

-Everything we've built so far use SQLite because, well, it works perfectly fine for the size, scale, and load of the application.
-Both choices are also just boring SQL and that is entirely the point here.
-We need a way to save data to disk with a well-known language and SQL does just that.
-If there comes a time where we need to scale up the service and split the database to a dedicated server then we can just migrate SQLite into PostgreSQL and re-deploy.
-However, SQLite should serve our purposes for a very long time and with the addition of running it in WAL-mode it allows for much higher throughput which serves our needs just fine as well.
+All the products we're working today on use SQLite because, well, it works perfectly fine for the size, scale, and load of the application.
+Both also use just boring old SQL, an easy way to save data to disk in a well-known language.
+If we ever need to scale up the service and split the database to a dedicated server, we can just migrate SQLite into PostgreSQL and re-deploy.
+However, we believe SQLite will serve our purposes for a long time.
+Since it now supports [WAL-mode][12] it can do much higher throughput, if we need it.

 ## Our Web Apps

+We're working on two web app products today.
+[Apply.coop][13] is a job board for coops, and [Limecast][14] is a podcasting platform.

-You can find all of our web applications that practice what we preach over on our [Codeberg](https://codeberg.org/limeleaf) page.
-Everything we do we try to keep open source to be transparent about what we build and how we build it.
+All of the code for these products, which practice what we preach, are in our [Codeberg](https://codeberg.org/limeleaf) repo.
+We open-source as much code as we can to be transparent about what we build and how we build it.

 [0]: https://templ.guide
 [1]: https://maud.lambda.xyz